PrEP 101: Everything You Should Know

 Daily vs on-demand

 Daily PrEP is taken every day without missing a dose, and when you use PrEP as intended, it may reduce the risk of contracting HIV by over 90%.
-When using PrEP on-demand, also known as the 2-1-1 method for the prevention of HIV among MSM (men who have sex with men), an efficiency rate can be expected to be around 86%.
+When using PrEP on-demand, also known as the 2-1-1 method for lowering the risk of HIV among MSM (men who have sex with men), an efficiency rate can be expected to be around 86%.
 It’s important to discuss this option with your healthcare practitioner before making any changes to ensure safety and effectiveness.

 Who should consider taking PrEP?